 2 – Messy shoe storage

-Back of the door shoe storage also looks like a cluttered, organized mess.
-It completely takes up the entire space behind your door, creating a banging sound every time you shut it, and never really holds that many shoes.
-Use your own closets for the best shoe storage and to keep your entry-way clutter-free.
+These systems completely take up the entire space behind your door, creating a banging sound every time you shut it, and never really hold that many shoes.

 3 – DVD / CD Storage